 The average median psychologist salary is $77,030 (Source: BLS)

-Of the 120 credits for the Bachelor of Science in Psychology, a total of 30 must be earned at the upper level (21 credits in the arts and sciences and 9 in electives).
+120 credits are required for the Bachelor of Science in Psychology.
 As part of these credits, for the core component of this degree, a minimum of 33 credits must be earned in the field of psychology, of which 18 must be at the upper level.
 A minimum GPA of 2.0 is required in the major.

 This course provides a broad overview of the field of psychology and lays a foundation for further study.
 Topics include the historical roots of psychology, psychological research methods, biological mechanisms, influencing psychological processes, human development, cognition and learning, memory, intelligence and intelligence testing, basic theories of personality, psychological disorders, therapeutic approaches, and the role of psychology in everyday life and society.